Commonly asked questions about the Junior Youth Spiritual Empowerment Programme

 - Recreation consists of group-led activities that may range from sport and games to arts and crafts as decided by the members.

-- Service consists of a change projects where the junior youth identify issues facing their community and work towards solving them.
+- Service consists of projects where the junior youth identify issues facing their community and work towards solving them.
 The objectives and scope of the projects are decided and acted upon by the group.

 ‘Spiritual’?
 Is this programme religious?